 Provides Examples Of:

 Action Girl: Tons of them.
 Once you start playing a game, expect your army to be joined by plenty of beautiful girls who kick tons of ass.
-Armies and mercenary groups in Fire Emblem are very equal-opportunity as far as gender is concerned, and we'll leave it at that.
+Armies and mercenary groups in Fire Emblem are very equal-opportunity as far as gender is concerned, which is quite surprising considering the medieval-fantasy setting the series takes place in.

 Cranked up a notch in Awakening, where females have mostly exclusive access to the crazy-useful "Galeforce" ability, which lets them have another full turn if they defeat an enemy.
 Watch your Amazon Brigade smash their way through the map!